NMillard/dapr-demo/DaprDemo/topics/Building-applications.md

 </code-block>

 <p>Notice we're making a regular HTTP request, but this time directed at the user application's sidecar, running on port <code>3501</code>.</p>
-<p>Using the http header <code>dapr-app-id</code> may produce a nice-looking url, but this approach also requires you to add dapr
+<p>Using the http header <code>dapr-app-id</code> may produce a nice-looking url, but this approach also requires you to add Dapr
 specific headers in your code.</p>
 </tab>
 </tabs>